vtumwa/website/content/courses/syssec.md

 # Course Requirements
 ## Lectures
 Attendance for all lectures is required.
-One absence or late arrival is permitted without penalty.
+Two absence or late arrival is permitted without penalty.
 Students arriving late or unprepared may also receive a penalty at the discretion of the instructor.
 Absences due to illness may be excused if the instructor is notified in advance, and the illness is documented by a physician or healthcare professional.

 ## Competition Participation
 All students are required to participate fully in at least two cyber-security competitions, including the UB Lockdown competition.
 Various competitions will be announced throughout the academic semester.